-(c) CASH
+(c) CASH AND CASH EQUIVALENTS

-Project Angel Food maintains its cash in bank deposit accounts and other investment accounts which, at times, may exceed federally insured limits.
+Project Angel Food maintains its cash and cash equivalents in bank deposit accounts and other highly liquid investment accounts with maturities of three months or less at the time of purchase which, at times, may exceed federally insured limits.
 Project Angel Food has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash.
+The carrying value of cash and cash equivalents at June 30, 2013 approximate its fair value.